Saint Elizabeth of Hungary

 A legend that outlived its original saint

-The best-known story attached to her name, the Miracle of the Roses — in which loaves of bread she carried for the poor turned to roses when her husband's hunting party confronted her — is absent from her earliest biographies and was originally told about a different saint, Elizabeth of Portugal.
-It was only later attributed to Elizabeth of Hungary, a testament to how thoroughly her reputation for charity absorbed stories associated with sanctity more broadly.
-She is remembered today as the patron saint of bakers, beggars, brides, charities, the homeless, hospitals, and widows.
+The best-known story attached to her name, the Miracle of the Roses — in which loaves of bread she carried for the poor turned to roses when her husband's hunting party (or, in some versions, her disapproving in-laws) confronted her on the road — is absent from her earliest biographies and was originally told about a different saint entirely, Elizabeth of Portugal, who lived roughly a century later.
+It was only afterward attributed to Elizabeth of Hungary, a testament to how thoroughly her reputation for charity absorbed stories associated with sanctity more broadly; the tale is best understood as pious legend illustrating her generosity rather than a documented historical event.
+Elizabeth is remembered today as the patron saint of bakers, beggars, brides, charities, the homeless, hospitals, and widows, and the church built over her tomb in Marburg — the Elisabethkirche, one of the earliest purely Gothic churches in Germany — remained a major pilgrimage site for centuries.
+Her example of a noblewoman abandoning privilege for direct service to the poor later influenced figures like Saint Rita of Cascia, another widow who turned personal loss into a life spent caring for others.

 Trivia